 Here’s a list of outdoor fire pit tools and accessories that can help you keep both the fire and the fun going for as long as you need!
-We're not going to mention the obvious stuff like whatever types of saws or axes you need to split the wood.
+We're not going to mention the obvious stuff like whatever types of saws or types of axes you need to split the wood.
 We're going to keep it fun.

 Fire Pit Poker Stick

 The most common, obvious tool that mostly features first on all lists of ‘fire pit tools you’ll ever need’ is the humble poker stick.